 1 Goal Name Repair aging housing infrastructure Goal Description These funds will be used to fund the City's Housing Rehabilitation Loan Program.
-In addition, the City will leverage these funds to bring up to 8 units of housing in lead-safe home compliance.
+In addition, the City will leverage these funds to bring up to 6 units of housing in lead-safe home compliance.
 It is expected that about 30% of the Housing Rehabilitation Loans will be for homes in a NRSA.
-2 Goal Name Replace or rehab dilapidated housing structures Goal Description Increase the number of quality and affordable owner-occupied homes in target neighborhoods.
-This will be accomplished through single-family owner-occupied development by Couleecap and the City of La Crosse.
-3 Goal Name Increase affordable housing Goal Description Build mixed-income, affordable, multi-family housing, with set-aside units for homeless individuals 4 Goal Name Increase economic opportunities Goal Description In addition to the CDBG Entitlement indicated below, the City will also undertake activities related to supporting Women and Minority-Owned Business previously described in its 2020 Action Plan.
+2 2 Goal Name Replace or rehab dilapidated housing structures Goal Description Increase the number of quality and affordable owner-occupied homes in target neighborhoods.
+3 Goal Name Increase affordable housing Increase affordable housing Goal Build mixed-income, affordable, multi-family housing, with set-aside units for homeless individuals Description

+4 Goal Name Improve Neighborhood Livability for Families

+Goal Description Rebuild public infrastructure to improve livability for families in Neighborhood Revitalization Strategy Areas.
+This project will occur in the NRSA.

+5 Goal Name Increase economic opportunities

+Goal Description In addition to the CDBG Entitlement indicated below, the City will also undertake activities related to supporting Women and Minority-Owned Business previously described in its 2020 Action Plan.
 The activities will principally benefit low-and-moderate income families.

-5 Goal Name Prevent and end homelessness
+6 Goal Name Prevent and end homelessness

-Goal

-Description
+Goal Description

-6 Goal Name Alleviate poverty and increase self-reliance.
+7 Goal Name Alleviate poverty and increase self-reliance.

-Goal

-Description
+Goal Description

-7 Goal Name Administer CDBG/HOME Program
+8 Goal Name Administer CDBG/HOME Program

-Goal

-Description
+Goal Description